 Although adept at observing tiny quirks in people and fascinated with the mechanics of human relationships, she regularly pushes doors that very clearly say PULL.

-She currently lives on Mahé with her husband.
+She currently lives in Malaysia.
 She loves, loves to hear from her readers so reach out to firstname.lastname@example.org